 There have been various studies looking at the feasibility and effectiveness of high intensity activities such as jump training with those with mild osteoarthritis.
-One in particular, looked at women with menopause who were exhibiting symptoms of knee osteoarthritis.
-They completed a high intensity exercise plan that increased in intensity 3 times per week.

 “Our exercise program had positive effects on patellar cartilage quality, that is, on the structural properties of the collagenous fiber architecture and water content…in postmenopausal women with mild tibiofemoral and patellofemoral OA.
 Thus, these results highlight the importance of physical activity for knee cartilage characteristics.”